When Eight Bells Toll (film): Filming

 Filming started in September 1969 and went for sixteen weeks.
-It was done partly on location in Scotland with studio work at Pinewood.
+It was done partly on location on and near the Isle of Mull in Scotland, including Tobermory, Dervaig, Bloody Bay, Rubha nan Gall lighthouse, Duart Castle, and Fingal's Cave.
+Studio work was filmed at Pinewood.

 The main helicopter used in the film is a Westland Widgeon painted in Royal Navy Rescue helicopter colours.
 The helicopter, registered G-ANLW was also seen in the 1981 war movie Eye of the Needle.
 The aircraft still exists and in 2021 was reported as being restored to flying condition.

 The ship used to represent Calvert and Hunslett's yacht Firecrest was the Tavit, built in 1966 at Berwick Shipyard.
 The ship still exists to this day, currently registered in Greece.
 Skouras' yacht, the Shangri-La was in reality the Maureen Mhor, built in 1961 by Yarrows.
 The ship still exists, now called the Camara C. The "Northern Diver" the boat used to search for Calvert after the helicopter crash is currently being assessed for restoration by Cam Marine Services on the Isle of Skye.

 During filming Hopkins fell in love with one of Kastner's assistants, Jennifer Lynton, and left his first wife, Petronella Barker, and their daughter, Abigail Hopkins, for her.
 Lynton became Hopkins' second wife.